-(1) The obliged entity, its employee, representative and the person who acted on its behalf is not liable for damage caused to a person or customer participating in a transaction made in economic or professional activities, in performing a professional act or in the provision of a professional service:

-1) upon performance of duties and obligations arising from this Act in good faith, from failing to make the transaction or from failing to make the transaction within the prescribed time limit;

-2) in connection with the performance of the duty to report provided for in § 49 of this Act in good faith;

-3) by implementing §§ 16 and 18 of this Act in good faith.

-(2) The performance of the duty to report arising from § 49 of this Act and submission of information by the obliged entity is not deemed breach of the confidentiality requirement arising from law or contract and the statutory or contractual liability for the disclosure of the information is not applied to the person who performed the duty to report.
-An agreement derogating from this provision is void.

-(3) Upon releasing to the Financial Intelligence Unit data and documents relating to the professional activities of a notary on the basis of a precept of the Financial Intelligence Unit specified in § 55 of this Act or upon performance of the duty to report specified in § 49, the notary is discharged from the confidentiality duty provided for in § 3 of the Notaries Act.
+- (1) The obliged entity, its employee, representative and the person who acted on its behalf is not liable for damage caused to a person or customer participating in a transaction made in economic or professional activities, in performing an official operation or in the provision of an official service: - 1) upon performance of duties and obligations arising from this Act in good faith, from failing to make the transaction or from failing to make the transaction within the prescribed time limit; - 2) in connection with the performance of the duty to report provided for in § 49 of this Act in good faith; - 3) by implementing §§ 16 and 18 of this Act in good faith. - (2) The performance of the duty to report arising from § 49 of this Act and submission of information by the obliged entity is not deemed breach of the confidentiality requirement arising from law or contract and the statutory or contractual liability for the disclosure of the information is not applied to the person who performed the duty to report.
+An agreement derogating from this provision is void. - (3) Upon releasing to the Financial Intelligence Unit data and documents relating to the professional activities of a notary on the basis of a precept of the Financial Intelligence Unit specified in § 55 of this Act or upon performance of the duty to report specified in § 49, the notary is discharged from the confidentiality duty provided for in § 3 of the Notaries Act.

-(4) The obliged entity establishes a system of measures ensuring that the employees and representatives of the obliged entity who report of a suspicion of money laundering or terrorist financing either within the obliged entity or directly to the Financial Intelligence Unit are protected from being exposed to threats or hostile action by other employees, management body members or customers of the obliged entity, in particular from adverse or discriminatory employment actions.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021] - (4) Taking into account its size and nature of activities, the obliged entity establishes an appropriate system of measures ensuring that the employees and representatives of the obliged entity who report of a suspicion of money laundering or terrorist financing or of a violation of this Act within the obliged entity are able to do so anonymously and are protected from being exposed to threats or hostile action by other employees, management body members or customers of the obliged entity, in particular from adverse or discriminatory employment actions.